micheles/micheles.github.io/_posts/2014-06-08-structure-of-the-engine.md

-engine, on the contrary, never had a major contributor or architect: historically the CTO changed quite often at the beginning of the development, so that the architecture of the engine has been schizophrenic at best.
+engine, on the contrary, never had a major contributor or architect: historically the CTO changed quite often at the beginning of the development, so that the architecture of the engine has been somewhat schizophrenic.
 It started as the brainchild of [noSQL] (http://en.wikipedia.org/wiki/NoSQL) enthusiasts, with Redis as its unique database; then it went into the hands of PostgreSQL lovers, so that everything (even too much) went into